All immigrant visa applicants must complete and file DS-260 online.

 What are the Consular Processing Steps?

-A basic outline of the DS-260 consular processing steps are:
+A basic outline of the consular processing steps are:

-Foreign-born nationals who wish to immigrate to the United States through a relative must be sponsored by a U.S. citizen or lawful permanent resident (green card holder).
+Foreign-born nationals who wish to immigrate to the United States through a family member must be sponsored by a U.S. citizen or lawful permanent resident (green card holder).

 To start the immigration process, your sponsor must complete and file Form I-130 (Petition for Alien Relative) with the United States Citizenship and Immigration Services (USCIS), along with all other necessary documentation.